MagicScribble/bubuloo-kids-learning-app/index.md

 </head>

-Kids Drawing & Puzzle App
+Bubuloo kids learning games
 ---

-# 🎨 Kids Drawing & Puzzle Game 3+
+# 🎨 Kids Learning Games

-A calm, creative app for toddlers and preschoolers (ages 2–5) — 100% ad-free, offline-friendly, and designed for screen-time-positive play.
+A calm, creative apps for toddlers and preschoolers (ages 2–5) — 100% ad-free, offline-friendly, and designed for screen-time-positive play.

 ---